 To learn how to add and display videos in your sidebar using the WordPress video widget, see this tutorial:

 Congratulations!
-Now you know how to embed videos in WordPress.
+Now you know how to add videos to your WordPress posts and pages.

-Did you enjoy this article?
-Please feel free to share this post with anyone thinking of starting or growing their business online using the links below.
+Did you enjoy this post?
+Please feel free to share this page with other bloggers using the social buttons below.